byceps/byceps/docs/installation.rst

     $ . ./venv/bin/activate

+Note that the first dot is the `dot command`_, followed by a relative file name (which is written as explicitly relative to the current path, ``./``).

 Whenever you want to activate the virtual environment, make sure to do that either in the path in which you have created it using the above command, or adjust the path to reference it relatively (e.g.